 Main walls

 Repair category 2

-Notes There are areas of defective roughcast and render to the external walls.
+Notes There are a number of open joints.
+Cracking and delamination was noted to the stonework.

 Windows, external doors and joinery

 Repair category 2

-Notes The windows and doors are of an older style, and are affected by age related weathering and wear and tear.
-Consideration may be given to their replacement.
-Windows were not all fully opened or tested, and it should be appreciated that some defects my only be evident during certain weather conditions.
+Notes Some double glazed units are defective having failed and allowed condensation to form between the panes.
+Repairs, including the replacement of defective units, will be required.
+Windows were not all fully opened or tested, and it should be appreciated that some defects are only evident during certain weather conditions.

-External decoration S
+External decorations

 Repair category 1

-Notes Paint finished external surfaces will require redecoration on a regular basis.
+Notes Paint finished and decorated external surfaces will require redecoration on a regular basis.

 Conservatories/porches

 Repair category N/A

-Notes
+Notes Not applicable.

 Communal areas

 Repair category N/A

-Notes
+Notes Not applicable.